 When do I pay and how much?

-Tuition, fees, residence hall charges, health insurance and other institutional charges for the fall 2017 semester will be assessed around July 27.
+Tuition, fees, residence hall charges, health insurance and other institutional charges for the fall semester will be assessed late July.
 For Fall, these assessments will be viewable in RAMweb and billed in August with a due date of September 10th.
 For Spring, these assessments will be viewable in RAMweb and billed by the first Friday in January with a due date of February 10th.
 If September 10th or February 10th lands on a weekend, the due date is the following business day.

 |Term||Assessment Timeframe||eBILL Date||Due Date|